CSAC Services

 Safe, confidential and specialized services for people of all ages impacted by sexual assault/abuse.

 What happened to you is not your fault!
-You know what is best for you - and we are here to support your choice and your voice!
-Call us or drop in to talk with one of our specialized advocates, for trusted and confidential service.
+You know what is best for you - we are here to support your choice and your voice!
+Call us or drop in to talk with one of our specialized navigators, for trusted and confidential service.
 403-694-1094 or Toll Free 1-844-576-2512.
 Visit us at the Professional Building at Suite 502, 740 4th Avenue South Lethbridge, AB.

 Peer support increases hope, control and skills to effect positive changes in life.
 Peer Support Groups help people feel less alone and more understood.
 Members act as role models for each other.
 It can be beneficial in healing when we see others who are struggling with a similar adversity and are making progress in their lives.
 This can bring about encouragement and inspiration to better their own situations, thus helping to improve self esteem and decrease anxiety.

 Education is key to creating meaningful change in our society.
 Education and professional development opportunities can be tailored to your group/agency needs.
 We are flexible to meet the needs of middle school, high school, post secondary, business, church communities and service provider needs.
-For elementary schools please see our information on Who Do You Tell.
+For elementary schools, please see our information on Who Do You Tell.
 Although we have several topic areas, we are flexible and will meet with you to design one that will meet your unique needs.

-Chinook Child and Youth Advocacy Centre (CCYAC) provides an innovative response to child abuse investigations in Southwestern Alberta.
+The Chinook Child and Youth Advocacy Centre (CCYAC) provides an innovative response to child abuse investigations in Southwestern Alberta.
 Working as a partnership between community and government agencies, we bring together professionals involved in child abuse cases, for a coordinated, multidisciplinary response to child abuse victims in Southwestern Alberta.
-Collaborating with police, crown, child protection (including relevant Designated First Nations), medical, and mental health agencies we will provide an individualized and child-friendly response for children who have experience sexual abuse, severe physical abuse and/or severe neglect.
+Collaborating with police, crown, child protection (including relevant Designated First Nations), medical, and mental health agencies, we will provide an individualized and child-friendly response for children who have experience sexual abuse, severe physical abuse and/or severe neglect.

 Advocacy is a deliberate process of influencing those who make policy decisions in order to create change for a specific condition in society.
 Advocacy can also be described as informing, consulting, and/or influencing decision makers and policy advisors on issues that affect survivors and their families.
-Advocacy work at the CSAC is carried out on these three levels: Individuals We are here to advocate for your best interests – where you direct us as the expert of your own needs; to support you to make sure your voice is heard; to increase your understanding of your rights; to assist you in understanding your obligations; and to assist you in accessing services.
+Advocacy work at the CSAC is carried out on these three levels: Individuals We are here to advocate for your best interests – where you direct us as the expert of your own needs, to support you to make sure your voice is heard, to increase your understanding of your rights, to assist you in understanding your obligations, and to assist you in accessing services.